“CANCER SURVIVORSHIP – AI FOR WELL-BEING” CLUSTER

 All projects participating in the “Cancer Survivorship – AI for Well-being” cluster have at least two things in common.
 First, they are addressing the issues of mental health, well-being, depression, and patient support.
 Secondly, they adopted a participatory research vision, sharing a common approach.
 Therefore, building on this shared common ground, the engaging projects are collaborating as a collective unit to ensure that they adopt a highly user-centric approach.
 For example, they have engaged to collect, share, and understand early feedback from end-users and consultants on the ongoing developments of the projects.

 In essence, the cluster is engaging different external stakeholders and end-users to obtain their views, and to verify and validate the ongoing work of the engaging projects.

 In this context, FAITH has been organising a series of “Meetings of Minds” to have research projects meet key stakeholders.
 The first meeting involved the FAITH, ONCORELIEF, and MENHIR projects and was held on the 28th January 2021.
 It was an invitation-only event seeing the participation of 30 people, whose response was very encouraging.
 Given the success of this venture, other related projects came onboard.
-We have since expanded the collaboration, which now includes five research projects.
+We have since expanded the collaboration, which now includes six research projects.